anastasiia-ria/neighbor/README.md

 * Layout is not adjusted for small screens
 * Layout is not well adjusted for inputs larger than 25
+* Does not stop appending list items when interrupted (clicked "Clear" or "Start").
+Results are hidden, but might appear after game resubmission.

 ## License